-At present Klondike's focus is to satisfy the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) identified issues primarily concerning Klondike Silver's Tailing Management Facility (TMF).
+Klondike's focus has been satisfying the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) identified issues primarily concerning Klondike Silver's Tailing Management Facility (TMF).
 The Company is working with engineering firm Tetra Tech to address the geotechnical and hydrotechnical issues with respect to the project.
-Significant progress is being made towards satisfying the outstanding issues.
-The remaining work is estimated at \$781,600.
-Access (temperature, snow cover and water levels) will dictate the timing of completion.
+Progress is being made towards satisfying the outstanding issues.
+The remaining works are estimated at \$781,600.
+Access (temperature, snow cover and water levels) is dictating the timing.